-Learn to Play Western Swing Guitar by Cindy Cashdollar is a very good C6 instructional video available on
+Learn to Play Western Swing Steel Guitar by Cindy Cashdollar is a very good C6 instructional video available on

 two DVDs with accompanying tab booklets or as a direct download.

 (ACEGACEG) but it's easily adapted for 6 string C6 since the 1st and 8th strings are not heavily used.
 One thing I like about the video is that it shows some good picking exercises.
 It

 teaches some nice tunes too - "Cold, Cold Heart", "San Antonio Rose", "Steel Guitar Rag" and "Right Or Wrong".
 Almost no slants are required to play the tunes.